International Agreement Worker Visa

 - Eligibility: To sponsor international agreement workers, your organisation must be a licensed sponsor under the UK’s Points-Based System (PBS).
 This typically involves applying for a sponsor license from the Home Office.

 - Types of International Agreement Workers: Depending on the specific international agreement in place, different categories of workers may be eligible for sponsorship.
-For instance, in the context of the UK, this can include workers under the EU-UK Trade and Cooperation Agreement.
+For instance, in the UK, this can include workers under the EU-UK Trade and Cooperation Agreement.

-- Sponsorship Responsibilities: As a licensed sponsor, you have several responsibilities, including ensuring compliance with immigration rules, maintaining accurate records, and reporting certain changes in a timely manner.
+- Sponsorship Responsibilities: As a licensed sponsor, you have several responsibilities, including ensuring compliance with immigration rules, maintaining accurate records, and reporting specific changes promptly.

 - Resident Labor Market Test: Some international agreement worker categories may require you to conduct a Resident Labor Market Test.
 This involves advertising the job to settled workers in the UK before offering it to a foreign worker.

-- Certificate of Sponsorship (COS): Before international agreement workers can apply for a visa, you must issue them a Certificate of Sponsorship (COS).
+- Certificate of Sponsorship (COS): Before an international agreement is reached, workers can apply for a visa, and you must issue them a Certificate of Sponsorship (COS).
 This document contains information about the worker, their role, and your organisation.

 - Worker’s Application: After receiving a COS, the international agreement worker must apply for the relevant visa.
-They will need to meet the eligibility criteria, including demonstrating their qualifications and the genuine nature of their employment.
+They must meet the eligibility criteria, including demonstrating their qualifications and the genuine nature of their employment.

 - Compliance and Record-Keeping: As a sponsor, you must maintain meticulous records of your sponsored workers, including their contact details, immigration history, and right-to-work checks.
 These records should be kept up-to-date and made available for inspection as needed.

-- Compliance Visits: The Home Office may conduct compliance visits to ensure that you are adhering to sponsorship obligations.
+- Compliance Visits: The Home Office may conduct compliance visits to ensure you adhere to sponsorship obligations.
 Be prepared for these visits by maintaining accurate records and ensuring compliance with immigration rules.

 - Renewal and Reporting: Sponsor licenses typically have a validity period.
 Ensure you renew your license when required.
 You should also promptly report any changes in the circumstances of your sponsored workers or your organisation.